bgu-frontend/hw1_2025/README.md

 1. We use a plagiarism detector.
 2. The person who copies and the person who was copied from are both responsible.
 Set your repository private, and don't share your code.
 3. If the code was copied from an AI agent, we expect it to appear in the shared conversation above.
-4. Exception: You can share tests.
+4. Exception: You can share tests with other students.

 ### Github